Kermina1/Covid-19-Sql-Exploration-Project/README.md

 ### What I learned
 - Learned how to write efficient SQL queries to handle and explore large datasets.
 - Used aggregate functions, join , CTEs, Temp Tables,  Creating Views, Converting Data Types and window functions to derive meaningful insights.
+### Future work
+Integrate the SQL queries with visualization tools such as Tableau or Power BI to create interactive dashboards.